Cable theft is illegal, and we appreciate your help

-Time Warner Cable takes theft of services seriously, not only because thieves are taking services that they should be paying for, but also because theft impacts legitimate paying customers who demand and appreciate the quality products and services that Time Warner Cable provides.
+We take theft of services seriously, not only because thieves are taking services that they should be paying for, but also because theft impacts legitimate paying customers who demand and appreciate the quality products and services that we provide.

 - The quality of your picture, as well as your neighbors', can be affected when an individual makes an unauthorized connection to a cable line in your area.

-- TWC Internet speeds can be affected when theft of broadband occurs or if an individual makes an unauthorized connection to a cable line in your area.
+- Spectrum Internet speeds can be affected when theft of broadband occurs or if an individual makes an unauthorized connection to a cable line in your area.

 - It raises your cable bill because poor system performance requires maintenance service calls.
 Theft also damages the $65 billion investment that the cable industry has made since 1999 to upgrade its infrastructure.

-- Time Warner Cable pays franchise fees to operate in your area.
+- We pay franchise fees to operate in your area.
 Those payments go directly into your local community and can be used for parks, schools or additional police or firemen.
 When people steal cable services, no franchise fees are paid on those services.

 - Signal leakage can affect aviation radio equipment as well as emergency service radio communications.